ClusterHQ/flocker/docs/releasenotes/index.rst

 v1.6.0
 ------

-* The :ref:`Flocker plugin for Docker<docker-plugin>` is now compatible with Docker 1.9.
+* The :ref:`Flocker plugin for Docker<plugin>` is now compatible with Docker 1.9.
 * New EBS and OpenStack Cinder volumes created by Flocker will now have ``flocker-<dataset ID>`` as their name, to make it easier to find them in their respective cloud administration UIs.
   Existing volumes created by older versions of Flocker will continue to have no name.

 v1.5.0
 ------

-* The :ref:`Flocker plugin for Docker<docker-plugin>` is now part of the core Flocker system, instead of an experimental Labs project.
+* The :ref:`Flocker plugin for Docker<plugin>` is now part of the core Flocker system, instead of an experimental Labs project.
 * Unexpected errors in agent state discovery no longer break the agent convergence loop.
 * journald logs are now easier to filter and read.
   See the :ref:`documentation <flocker-logging>` for more information.